 3. Stone Walls to Nowhere

-What outdoor fences -- either old or modern fences -- intrigue you?
-Let us know in the comments.
+What outdoor fences — either old or modern fences — intrigue you?
+Let the best fence company in the U.S. know if you want a stone wall or a modern fence.